 The SELF Waiver has a limited amount of money you can spend on needed services in a waiver span.
 For adults, the limit for services is $40,000 in each waiver span.
 For children, the limit for services is $25,000 in each waiver span.

 - Within 12 months, Support Brokerage costs cannot be more than $8,000 of the total funding available in a waiver span.

 - Through the SELF Waiver, you are eligible for one Functional Behavioral Assessment.
 It cannot cost more than $1,500.

-Funding limits for Adult Day Supports, Career Planning, Group Employment Support, Individual Employment Support, and Vocational Habilitation are calculated for each person when they complete the Acuity Assessment Instrument or AAI.
+Funding limits for Adult Day Supports, Career Planning, Group Employment Support, Individual Employment Support, and Vocational Habilitation are calculated for each person when they complete the Acuity Assessment Instrument.